appwrite/appwrite/docs/sdks/dart/GETTING_STARTED.md

 ```

 ### Error handling
-The Appwrite dart SDK raises `AppwriteException` object with `message`, `code` and `response` properties.
+The Appwrite Dart SDK raises `AppwriteException` object with `message`, `code` and `response` properties.
 You can handle any errors by catching `AppwriteException` and present the `message` to the user or handle it yourself based on the provided error information.
 Below is an example.

 ```dart
 Users users = Users(client);